-Scenario: Almaz, an employee of the Federal Energy Regulatory Commission, volunteered to serve as the gestational surrogate for her sister and after a difficult labor, gave birth to a baby which she surrenders to her sister.
+Scenario: Almaz, a Federal employee, volunteered to serve as the gestational surrogate for her sister and after a difficult labor, gave birth to a baby which she surrenders to her sister.
 Almaz has 40 hours of sick leave and 15 hours of annual leave.
 Her doctor has informed her she will need to be off from work for at least 6 weeks.
 Almaz uses 20 hours of sick leave and then requests use of PPL for the rest of her recovery period following childbirth.
 Is Almaz entitled to PPL for her period of recovery following this childbirth?